Adria-F/Cutscene-Manager/README.md

 This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).”

-Explanation on the current existing cutscene editors

-Data driven code with generic approach

-TODOs to both use and code the system

 # Cutscenes
 <p align="center">
 “A cutscene is a sequence in a video game that is not interactive, breaking up the gameplay.”